 the "concoctanation station"

-i will be honest with you, dear reader. i was too scared to use this object 90% of the time, but the look of this table screams "the sims" to me. did you know there were NINE different potential potions? i only ever saw like three! the potions had the power to do things like reverse a sim's personality, turn them into a monster, cure sickness, make them invisible, make an evil clone of them, but you never knew which one you were going to get. that uncertainty was too much for an anxious child like me. kudos to all of you brave enough to experiment with it though!
+i will be honest with you, dear reader. i was too scared to use this object 90% of the time, but the look of this table screams "the sims" to me. did you know there were NINE different potential potions? i only ever saw like three! the potions had the power to do things like reverse a sim's personality, turn them into a monster, cure sickness, make them invisible, make an evil clone of them, but you never knew which one you were going to get. that uncertainty was too much for an anxious child like me. kudos to all you junior scientists brave enough to experiment!

 spazmatronic plasmatronic go-go cage